squidfunk/mkdocs-material/docs/reference/diagrams.md

   [^1]:
-    While all [Mermaid.js][1] features should work out-of-the-box, Material for MkDocs will currently only adjust the fonts and colors for flow charts, class and state diagrams.
-Support for further diagram types will be added gradually.
+    While all [Mermaid.js][1] features should work out-of-the-box, Material for MkDocs will currently adjust the fonts and colors for flow charts, sequence diagrams, class diagams, state diagrams and entity relationship diagrams.

   [^2]:
     If you don't want to use the native integration, [mkdocs-mermaid2-plugin][8]